 A unique aspect of a great Cascadia subduction earthquake is the strong likelihood that the three greater metropolitan areas of Portland, Seattle, and Vancouver will simultaneously feel the effects of strong and sustained ground shaking.
 This wide-spread ground shaking combined with accompanying elevation changes and the likely generation of a tsunami along the Pacific coast, will cause loss of life, property damage, and business interruption in vulnerable locations throughout southwestern British Columbia, Washington, Oregon, and northwestern California.
 CREW has published a Cascadia subduction zone earthquake and tsunami scenario for emergency-planning purposes.

-Here is a plate tectonic map of the Pacific Northwest.
-Thick black lines indicate where the plate boundaries are at the Earth's surface.
+Here you will see a plate tectonic map of the Pacific Northwest.
+Thick black lines indicate where the plate boundaries are at the Earth’s surface.
 The boundary with the arrowheads shows where the Juan de Fuca plate begins its descent beneath the North American plate.
 Thus, most of the plate interface is a plane that dips beneath the North American plate.
 With the exception of a few just offshore California, none of the earthquakes shown are on the interface between the Juan de Fuca and North American plate, but rather on other plate boundaries on within the plates themselves.
 Most of these had only moderate magnitudes (M~6.5-7.5) and none can be considered great earthquake (M>~8).
 The white arrows show how fast the plates are moving relative to the North American plate.
 Note that only earthquake ‘epicenters’ are shown (red dots), which indicate the points on the Earth’s surface where earthquakes begin.
 All earthquakes break planar faults and when M>6 the breaking faults have dimensions of a few kilometers to hundreds of kilometers.

 This cartoon shows how subduction leads to earthquakes along the plate interface.